• Skip to main content

 The Three Palaces Online Festival is organised by Festival Malta.
 You can also check out Oskur and The Kiss, both part of this year’s programming.

-Filed Under: ARTS, NEWS Tagged With: Festivals Malta, Portal Shades, Three Palaces Festival 2021
+Filed Under: NEWS, ARTS Tagged With: Festivals Malta, Portal Shades, Three Palaces Festival 2021

 Primary Sidebar